Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 Sutton SignWriting has already passed the threshold from interesting project to real infrastructure.

-The remaining question is whether that infrastructure will continue under an informal maintenance model or be given the durable academic, technical, and administrative home that its current scale now warrants.
+The remaining question is whether that infrastructure will continue under an informal maintenance model or be given the stronger academic, technical, and administrative home that its current scale now warrants.